For the latest magazine issues please subscribe to our e-paper!

 After its 150th year, The Examiner introduced many changes in terms of size, number of pages and evolving formats.
 It also included pictorials and attractive colour page covers by a professional design and layout artist.
 This went a long way in boosting the sales of the examiner copies.
 More space was allotted to advertisements in the magazine after its 150th anniversary.
 The digital edition started 15 years ago.
 The price of each copy had to be raised to meet the cost of printing.

-Despite many obstacles from incessant rain or floods, communal riots or frequent strikes calling for shutdowns by labor unions, the weekly publication remained uninterrupted.
+Despite many obstacles from incessant rain or floods, communal riots or frequent strikes calling for shutdowns by labour unions, the weekly publication remained uninterrupted.
 Even on the unforgettable day of a raging fire caused by an electric short-circuit that gutted the office, the publication was not missed.
 Most of these happenings are attributed to the tenure of Fr Anthony Charanghat.
-He has been associated with the Examiner for 50 years and is presently at the helm of editing the newsweekly for 30 years to date.
+He has been associated with the Examiner for 50 years and was at the helm of the newsweekly for 30 years from 1994 to 2024.